tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 __ cxcmd:select\ \#1

-... and either click the "mask to selection button" on the bottom right of the ISOLDE GUI:
+\... and either click the "mask to selection button" on ISOLDE's ribbon menu:

 .. figure:: images/mask_to_sel_button.png

-... or use the following command:
+\... or use the following command:

 `clipper isolate #1 mask 16`__